This section was written by Leandro Cabo from rhcplivearchive.com

 Everything during this period was recorded without a commercial release in mind and even less as an album project.

-Ten of these songs first leaked in late 2000 from a cassette tape John had given to some friends.
-Shortly after, a 21-song CD-R was once again given to friends.
-This disc contained eight of the ten songs previously featured on the cassette tape.
-When John figured out these were leaking to the internet, he asked the webmaster of his official website at the time to make it available for free on his website.
+When John figured out these were leaking to the internet, he asked the webmaster of his official website to make it available for free on his website.
 This anthology release was eventually given the title From the Sounds Inside from a poll with various choices suggested by fans.
-John had nothing to do with the album title and didn’t even recognize it when asked about it on a Q&A session in 2004.
-Most of these songs are untitled as well, but were given fan-titles for easier recognition.
+The title is not exactly official, as John had nothing to do with it - he didn’t even recognize it when asked about it on the Q&A session in 2004.
+All the songs were originally untitled as well, but were given fan-titles for easier recognition.

 Dates: Late 1998 - 1999